Ukrainian refugees safe, but not at peace, after year of war | Law-Order

 Last January, Anastasia Lasna was planning to open her own bakery in Mykolaiv after finding success with providing other businesses with her vegan foods and healthy desserts.
 Today she is running a food pantry of the Jewish Community Center in Krakow, which has helped some 200,000 Ukrainian refugees, and integrating herself into the southern Polish city's growing Jewish community.

 She has Israeli citizenship, but doesn't want to live in another conflict-scarred land.
-Joined now in Krakow by her husband and her 6-year-old daughter, she cannot imagine returning to her former home, which has been liberated from Russian occupation but still faces attacks.
-“There is no future there,” she said.
+Joined now in Krakow by her husband and her 6-year-old daughter, she cannot imagine returning to her former home.
+"There is no future there," she said.

 But many refugees still dream of returning home.
 Their belief that Ukraine will eventually prevail helps them cope.
 Last Feb.
 23, Maryna Ptashnyk was in the Carpathian mountains celebrating her 31st birthday with her husband and daughter.
 For months, Russian forces had surrounded her country; waves of anxiety came as she pondered whether there would be "a big war."
 So she switched off her phone for her special day.